Meeting Time: March 14, 2023 at 9:00am PDT

 • Default_avatar

-Tamara Kislak over 1 year ago
+Tamara Kislak almost 2 years ago

 I am the owner and operator of That Good Good Farm above the Anderson valley.
 I have submited a complete application on two separate occasions to the county of Mendocino.
 For the past 16 months since the latest was deemed complete, I've heard nothing regarding my permit.
 I’ve done everything asked of me and after more than 4 years of having to jump through ever-changing hoops, I still have no licensing security because Mendocino County is not able to achieve state benchmarks on time.The application period for legacy cultivators on my type of zoning closed years ago.
 With the current ordinance, If I fall out of licensing, I won’t be able to legally run my farm again.